-Dermot Hanley, has served as a member of our board of directors since September 2021.
+Dermot Hanley, has served as a member of our Board of Directors since September 2021.
 Mr. Hanley is an experienced independent non-executive director and investment banker.
 He is currently a non-executive board member of numerous private equity backed companies and regulated financial investment funds.
-These include Killiney Maritime since September 2018, Larix Opportunities Master ICAV since February 2020, Varagon Capital Credit Strategies ICAV since October 2020.
-Additionally, he has served as Chairperson of RTW Investments ICAV since January 2021 and CVP Credit Value Fund (Europe) V GP Limited since May 2021.
+These include several group companies of Killiney Maritime since September 2018, Larix Opportunities Master ICAV since February 2020, Varagon Capital Credit Strategies ICAV since October 2020.
+Additionally, he has served as Chairperson of 4010 Royalty Fund ICAV (previously, RTW Investments ICAV) since January 2021 and CVP Credit Value Fund (Europe) V GP Limited since May 2021.
 He founded Nusli in 2012.
 Previously, Mr. Hanley was Co-Head of Coverage for Barclays Bank Ireland and spent 16 years in international investment banking and capital markets roles with major global firms, including Claret Capital, JP Morgan, Deutsche Bank and Citibank.
 He is a member of the Governance Advisory Council for The Corporate Governance Institute and is also a longstanding member of the Finance and Economics Committee (Ecotax) at The Irish Business and Employers Confederation.
 He is a graduate of University College Dublin (BSc) and The Queens University of Belfast (MBA) and holds a diploma in corporate governance from The Corporate Governance Institute/Glasgow Caledonia University.
+We believe that Mr. Hanley is qualified to serve on our Board of Directors because of his experience, attributes and skills, including his extensive executive experience.

-Duncan Moore, PhD, has served as a member of our board of directors since September 2021.
+Duncan Moore, PhD, has served as a member of our Board of Directors since September 2021.
 Dr. Moore is a partner at East West Capital Partners since May 2008.
 Previously, Dr. Moore was a top-ranked pharmaceutical analyst at Morgan Stanley from 1991 to 2008 and was a Managing Director from 1997 to 2008 leading the firm's global healthcare equity research team.
 Whilst at the University of Cambridge, he co-founded a medical diagnostics company, Ultra Clone, with two colleagues which led to the beginnings of a 20-year career in healthcare capital markets analysis.
 In 1986, he was involved in establishing the BankInvest biotechnology funds and was on their scientific advisory board.
 Dr. Moore was educated in Edinburgh and attended the University of Leeds where he studied Biochemistry and Microbiology.
 He has a M.Phil. and Ph.D. from the University of Cambridge where he was also a post-doctoral research fellow.
-Currently, he is an active investor in biomedical companies as Chairman of Lamellar Biomedical and Allarity Therapeutics A/S (previously Oncology Venture A/S).
-In addition, he has a board position at Forward Pharma A/S, Cycle Pharma and ASP Isotopes.
+Currently, he is an active investor in biomedical companies, he has a board position at Forward Pharma A/S, Cycle Pharma and ASP Isotopes.
 He is also the Chairman of the Scottish Life Sciences Association and serves on the Board of Governors of Merchiston Castle School in Edinburgh and the International School in Shenzhen in the Peoples Republic of China.
+We believe that Mr. Moore is qualified to serve on our Board of Directors because of his experience, attributes and skills, including his extensive pharmaceutical and executive experience.